-Working through each phase, not only during a yoga class, but in daily life, is believed to lead the way to samadhi, which is enlightenment, or liberation.
+Working through each phase is believed to lead the way to samadhi, which is enlightenment, or liberation.
+This applies not only during a yoga class, but in daily life.

-21st century yoga has a key focus on the postures (asanas), which is what most yoga teachers look to develop in a yoga class, as well as a focus on breathing techniques (pranayama) and concentration (dharana), which both help deepen the practice of yoga.
+21st century yoga has a key focus on the postures (asanas), which is what most yoga teachers look to develop in a yoga class.
+This is alongside a focus on breathing techniques (pranayama) and concentration (dharana), which both help deepen the practice of yoga.

 In summary, yoga is a harmonisation of the body and mind, through postures, breathing and meditation.

 There are now so many types of yoga, even some quirky, unconventional types such as Laughter, Harmonica and Anti-gravity yoga…not to mention the advancing interest in Yoga Raves.